 Mia was truly a charmer.
 When she looked at me I felt her reach inside and touch my heart.
 It was an honor and a pleasure to have Mia’s company for a little over two years.
-During that all to brief time she caught the hearts of all who met her.
+During that all too brief time she captured the hearts of all who met her.

 Mia loved to be by my side, and she also loved being a couch potato.
 Coming to the obedience ring later in life she felt that there were other things she’d rather be doing, like chewing a bone, going for a walk, or laying in bed.
 But because of her desire to please she did work for me and we had two legs on her Companion Dog title.
 I had expected to complete her title the following spring.

 Joyce imported Mia from Germany as a pup.
 Her dam, Ger.
 Ch, BSG.
 Future’s Unique A Helluvan Angel, SchH1, is listed in the book, "In The Beginning...A History of the Doberman" by JD Zwann.
 Mia lived up to her pedigree; she was quite beautiful and graceful with an elegant gait.
 She had a lovely head and the clearest, darkest markings I have ever seen.
 Her conformation was much like her dam, with a nice chest and well-laid shoulders.
 She was quite square with a strong topline, proper tailset and very nice angulation.
 Mia was intelligent, devoted, loving, and a pure joy to have as a companion.
 My friends and family all fell in love with her.

 Joyce and I bred her to Micah in the September, 2002.
 Mia went into whelp on 11/20/02.
 She had complications delivering the pups and she required a caesarian section, which she did not survive.
 There are no words adequate to describe the horror of that event or the grief that followed and still lives on.
 To lose a dam in that way, with 8 newborn pups, was unthinkable.